Univ. of Wisconsin

 Let’s say you invited 10 people over for a party, how many possible handshakes would there be?
-And again I’m going to count a handshake as if of two people meeting each other that would be one handshake.
-What we’re going to do is we’re going to use Mathematical modeling which means you’re kind of using a picture to describe a problem.
+And again I’m going to count a handshake as if you have two people meeting each other that would be one handshake.
+What we’re going to do is we’re going to use mathematical modelling which means you’re kind of using a picture to describe a problem.

-Okay so our goal is eventually to figure out for n number of people, how many handshakes.

-So lets look at a couple more examples, let's say you had three people, the Mathematical model there will be 1, 2, 3 people and there will be three handshakes so three people three handshakes.
-If you're four people, you’re going to have four dots which represent the four people at that party and you’re going to have four handshakes but you’re also going to have two more.
+Okay so our goal is eventually to figure out for n number of people how many handshakes, so let’s look at a couple of more examples.
+Let’s say you had three people, the mathematical model there would be 1, 2, 3 people and there would be three handshakes, so three people three handshakes.
+You have four people you’re going to have four dots which represent for people at that party and you’re going to have four handshakes but you’re also going to have two more.

-So a couple ways that you could do this, you could say "oh!
-Well these are the triangular numbers so I know the formula" or you could say "well, looking at my model how can I come up with a number of handshakes?"
-Well the number of people, we’re going to say is n and if I am one person, how many times could I shake hands?
-Here I could shake hands one time which is one less than two here I could shake two times which is one less than three.
-Here I could shake 1, 2, 3 times so I’m seeing that the number of handshakes is one less than the total number of people because I can shake hands with everyone there except from myself.
+So a couple of ways that you could do this, you could say oh well these are the triangular numbers so I know the formula or you could say well looking at my model how can I come up with the number of handshakes.
+Well the number of people we’re going to say is n and if I have one person. how many times could I shake hands.
+Here I could shake hands one time, which is one less than two.
+Here I could shake two times which is one less than three.
+Here I could shake one, two, three times.
+So I’m seeing that the number of handshakes is one less than the total number of people because I can shake hands with everyone there except for myself.

-Just like with the diagonal problem we’re going to double count every single one of these handshakes so I’m going to have to divide that whole term by two.
-So the number of handshakes at a party is the number of people times the number of people minus 1 cause you’re taking yourself out of that equation and you’re going to divide it by two because you don’t want to double count every person, excuse me you don’t want to double count every handshake.
+Just like with the diagonal problem we’re going to count every single one of these handshakes.
+So I’m going have to have divide that whole term by 2.
+So the number of handshakes at a party is the number of people times the number of people minus 1, because you’re taking yourself out of that equation and you’re going to divide it by 2 because you don’t want to double count every person, excuse me you don’t want to double count every handshake.

 So that’s our formula for the number of handshakes with n number of people.